Capsica: The Arch: North Coast

 The Bessema Desert behind you seems friendly now.

-Still, the North Rim is so high and cool it has some rain, some trees.
+Here we turn northwest.
+The country is rugged, but the North Rim is so high and cool it has some rain, some trees.
 The desert below generates oven-heat; but that means stronger updrafts too.
-With care and planning we can ride those updrafts east along the North Flank.
+With care and planning we can ride those updrafts northeast.

 For all next day, the ridge is continuous; easy, if you ignore the glare and the desiccating winds and that alkaline tang that says deep desert.
 A short gap, just ten miles or so, near sundown; the cliffs ahead glow in the setting sun, guaranteeing updrafts... so we make the hop now, and get lifted back to forest heights.